-Coping with Adolescent Anxiety During the Pandemic
+Coping with Teenage Anxiety During the Pandemic

 As I wrote in my last blog post, Anxiety During the Pandemic, the coronavirus is continuing to cause a great deal of mental and emotional pain as it drags on without an end in sight.
 Students and young adults are undoubtedly dealing with higher levels of anxiety during this time and it is showing up in bouts of anger, depression, worry, and/or numbing out.